cmstead/chrisstead.net/source/_posts/2010-02-22-website-overhaul-12-step-program.md

 layout: post
 title:  "Website Overhaul 12-Step Program"
 date:   2010-02-22 09:00:55 -0800
+categories:
+    - Site Architecture
+    - User Experience
-categories: Site Architecture, User Experience, World Wide Weird
+    - World Wide Weird
 ---
 {% raw %}
 Suppose you've been tasked with overhauling your company website.
 This has been the source of dread and panic for creative and engineering teams the world over.